Edmond Sumner SO (6-6, 186) vs Jalen Brunson SO (6-2, 190)

 Trevon Bluiett JR (6-6, 198) vs Kris Jenkins SR (6-6, 235)

 Jenkins is a wide-framed shooting forward.
 He's added a few wrinkles to his game and will do some limited isolation work, but he's mostly still a spot-up shooter.
-He's averaging 13.0 points (38.7% FG, 38.7% 3PT), 4.1 rebounds, and 1.9 assists in 31.0 minutes per game.
+He's averaging 13.8 points (41.9% FG, 42.5% 3PT), 3.9 rebounds, and 1.9 assists in 31.5 minutes per game.
 He also has the best pump fake in college hoops which the Musketeers are well aware of, so staying down on that is always bolded on the scouting report.
-He scored 20 points on 5-10 shooting, including 4-of-8 from three, in the first meeting between these teams.
-He's been ice cold on the road recently, going 3-for-22 (13.6%) from deep over the last three road games.
-Bluiett stayed hot against DePaul, posting 20 points while hitting 4-of-8 from beyond the arc.
-He's been incredible over the last five games, averaging 24.2 points while shooting 58.3 percent from 3-point range.
-If Xavier is going to pull the upset against Nova, it will likely require one of his best performances.
+Bluiett is averaging 17.7 points (42.2% FG, 34.6% 3PT), 5.9 rebounds, and 2.2 assists in 33.9 minutes.
+After a dreadful 0-for-10 performance at Georgetown, he started slowly on Saturday against St. John's but eventually seemed to shake himself out of the mini-slump and finished with 15 points while hitting 3-of-6 from deep.
+For X to pull this upset, it would seem they'd need their leader to get it going on offense.

 Slight Edge Xavier